 So essentially….
 I’m a bit of a “flashy” backpacker…

 I stayed mainly in hostels with only a few “upgrades” throughout the trip.
 On one occasion, I stayed in an airport hotel (which is always pricey) as I didn’t fancy sleeping on Santiago airport floor on my own.
 My real luxury treat was a 3 night stay in an eco-lodge in the Amazon Jungle… Yes, I could have picked a cheaper accommodation, but I had been camping on many hikes prior to this and fancied a little bit of luxury!
+Read my guide on how to pick the best hostels/hotels for you in South America here.

 If I were a true budget-backpacker, I would have cooked more meals for myself.
 In reality, I only truly cooked for myself on Easter Island where food prices are known to be extortionate (part of me wishes that I also had access to a kitchen on the Galapagos Islands)!
 Otherwise, I loved sampling the local cuisines in restaurants across South America.
 Breakfast was the one meal that I tried not to pay for as it’s often included in the price of your hostel (warning: you will get bored of bread and jam hostel breakfasts)!